sopier/djangobook-Updated-to-1.8/third-edition/chapter_04.rst

 application.

 It's worth explaining the terminology here, because this tends to trip up beginners.
-We'd already created a *project*, in Chapter 1, so what's the difference between a *project* and an *app*?
+We've already created a *project*, in Chapter 1, so what's the difference between a *project* and an *app*?
 The difference is that of configuration vs. code: